- 1. Winnie-The-Pooh by A. A. Milne

 This story will help your kids understand they shouldn’t demand unnecessary or forbidden things.

 Moral: The story has different morals, including responsibility, blame, persuasion, and punishment.

 20. The Tiger Who Came to Tea by Judith Kerr

-This story will send your kids on an imaginary tour of how they will act if unexpected guests like a Tiger knocks at the doorsteps.
+This story will show your kids an imaginary tour of how they will act if unexpected guests like a Tiger knock at the doorsteps.

 In this story, a young girl and her mother receive an unexpected house guest – the Tiger.
-So, they invite him for tea and watch him as he moves into their home with fascination.
+So, they invite him for tea and watch him with fascination as he moves into their home.

 Moral: Always be welcoming and friendly towards unexpected guests in your home.

 Children’s Books Make Childhood a Whole Lot Better!